mozilla/ai-guide/README.md

 Our AI Guide is a living, breathing resource, rooted in collaboration and community input for experts and newcomers alike, and we invite you to build alongside us.

+We are currently welcoming contributions for:
+- Fine-tuning LLMs
+- Building LLMs from scratch
+- Multi-modal LLMs
+- Audio & Video models
+- Image models

 [Contribution Guide](https://ai-guide.future.mozilla.org/content/contributions/index.html)

 [Join our Discord →](https://discord.gg/3egbzTKhdk)